myllynen/ansible-packer/README.md

 [RHEL documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/boot_options_for_rhel_installer/kickstart-and-advanced-boot-options_boot-options-for-rhel-installer#network-boot-options_kickstart-and-advanced-boot-options)
 for more details.
 Note that the double-semicolon is required.

-Note that root privileges are not needed for processing the ISOs with this role, instead install _p7zip-plugins_ from EPEL.
+Note that root privileges are not needed for processing ISOs with this role, instead install _p7zip-plugins_ from EPEL to be able to extract data from source ISOs.
 Additionally, the _rsync_ package will be needed as well.

 A playbook to build custom ISO installer image is almost identical to the above playbooks used to build VM images with Packer: